 The Rise of Human Resources Departments

-The history of human resources is a rich and complex one, shaped by fields including business and psychology as well as the civil rights movement and legal cases dealing with workers’ rights.
+The history of human resources management is a rich and complex one, shaped by fields including business and psychology.
+Human resources history was also influenced by the civil rights movement and legal cases dealing with workers’ rights.
 It is anticipated that technological innovations will continue to advance the field and keep it relevant for companies and their workforces in the future.

 Related Resource: What is the Purpose of Human Resources?